JorgeDGomez/CSCI272/assign/lab2.md

 Program submissions should be done through the Blackboard.

-For HW #1, submit the following files:
+For Lab #2, submit the following files:

 - `mixed.cpp` & `mixed.h`